tii-qfoundry/PDK_QFoundry/README.md

 <p align="center"><img width="400" alt="image" src="https://github.com/user-attachments/assets/6ac16944-4e01-4553-be56-d598301ad649"> </p>

-Measurements over 70 functional test junctions carried on the 26/07/2024.
-The fabricated jucntion resistance can be calculated as
+Values for $R_0$ and $\rho$ are derived frm measurements over 70 functional test junctions carried on the 26/07/2024.
+The fabricated junction resistance can be calculated as

 $$
   R_n = \rho\cdot A_{JJ} + R_0